To register for one of our offerings please refer to the registration details provided on that event’s web page.

 To ensure your place in a class and to avoid cancellation due to insufficient enrollment, please register no later than two weeks before your course or workshop is scheduled to begin.
 Registration at least three weeks in advance is recommended.

-We are pleased to offer our alumni 20% off registration for noncredit workshops during the 2014-2015 academic year (September 2014-April 2015).
+We are pleased to offer our alumni 20% off registration for most noncredit workshops.
 This includes noncredit registration for a class that is also offered for credit.
 No discounts can be applied to registrations for degree-applicable or continuing education credit.
 Conferences are not eligible for this discount, and other events may be subject to exclusion—please see individual class or workshop web pages—eligible offerings will provide an alumni registration option.

 Payment is due before the class/workshop starts.
 Tuition for credit-bearing registrations (graduate degree-applicable or continuing education credit) are due by that semester’s due date.
 We accept cash, checks, and major credit cards.